 The University is a cosmopolitan workplace, attracting staff from all over the world.
 Our team offers an overseas criminal record checking service for overseas applicants, who are unlikely to appear on the UK criminal records database.
 This is often easier to do before the applicant arrives in the UK so please contact us for early advice.

-Any personnel vetting and screening system can only provide a snapshot in time; a holistic approach is needed on the whole issue of personnel security.
+Any personnel screening system can only provide a snapshot in time; a holistic approach is needed on the whole issue of personnel security.
 Screening should be fair, transparent, proportionate and in line with University guidance on pre-employment screening and Data Protection principles.
 Departments may wish to provide local guidance on who is responsible for the different parts of the process, how these will be authorised and who is ultimately responsible for staff appointments.
 We can advise on producing a departmental screening policy and establishing effective security controls.